 Telehealth is a way for healthcare providers, patients, and carers to connect, deliver and manage healthcare virtually.
 Telehealth uses technology - such as computers and smartphones - to connect people from different locations to a clinical appointment.
 The consultation happens in a similar way as it would in-person and you will be able to hear and see all participants.
 You are able to invite a carer or family member to your consult, and interpreters can also be provided for Telehealth appointments.

 Telehealth may take some time getting used to, but it's easy to set up and can bring many benefits.

-- You will still receive the same standard of care, regardless of whether you attend your appointment face-to-face or via telehealth.
+Telehealth services are provided using online secure platforms and your privacy and confidentiality will be maintained at all times.
+You will receive the same standard of care, regardless of whether you attend your appointment in-person or via Telehealth.

 You can ask to receive your healthcare via Telehealth.
 Your clinician will discuss with you which type of Telehealth (telephone or videoconference) is the most suitable for your clinical needs